 It doesn’t matter whether you have a low end GPU or high end GPU, NVIDIA or AMD.
 There are thousands of Alt coins and each coins hold different technology and so their algorithms are.
 Each GPU models are good at mining certain algorithm.
 For example AMD RX 480 is good at mining Ethash which is the algorithm for Ethereum, Ethereum Classic, Pirl, Musicoin and much more.
-GTX 1060 is good at mining Equihash algorithm and the coins based on this algorithm are Zcash, Zclassic, Zencash and much more.
+Top NVIDIA cards are good at mining Equihash algorithm and the coins based on this algorithm are Zcash, Zclassic, Zencash and much more.
 You know your GPU model so now how do you decide and let it mine the most profitable coin.
-This is when whattomine.com comes in to help you get started with crypto mining.
+This is where whattomine.com comes in to help you get started with crypto mining.

 What To Mine